-In the Uva Province of Sri Lanka a hydroelectric power station is being built which will redirect water into a different river system and also aid irrigation.
+In the Uva Province of Sri Lanka a hydroelectric power station is being built.
+It will redirect water into a different river system and aid irrigation.

 We advised the main contractor and successfully optimised the layout of the facility.
 Amberg also took over on-site construction management between 2013 and 2017.

 Special high pressure injections were used to minimise water ingress.
 Preliminary explorations with TSP (Tunnel Seismic Prediction) were also carried out in order to locate the water-bearing zones before the TBM began work.
-To prevent water inflow in future, the rock around the tunnel is injected with cement and sealed.
+To prevent water inflow, the rock around the tunnel was injected with cement and sealed.
 These measures also allow the ground-water table to recover.